What kinds of programs do you offer?

 Our certificate programs support degree program students or can be taken as stand-alone programs with a focused study in a specific tradition (Jōdo Shinshū, Zen, Theravada) or a specific topic (chaplaincy, psychology).

-Overviews of our educational programs can be found on our website.
+Overviews of our educational programs can be found on the Academics page.

 How do I apply?